All finitely generated Kleinian groups of small Hausdorff dimension are classical Schottky groups: Introduction and Main Theorem

-Next we do rank extention based on the estimates that relates both rank $k$ and the growth of traces and other generators (Lemma \ref{aritical-k} and Corollary \ref{trace-rank-dis}).
-The idea is that as the rank increases and sufficiently small Hausdorff dimension, we must have sufficently fast growth of trace relative to a reference generators so that we have classical Schottky group.
-In the last step, we prove that when $\mathfrak{D}_{\G}$ is taken sufficiently small then $\G$ can be taken as Schottky group.
-This is based on basic topological arguments and some well known results on Kleinian groups.
-We summarize the organization of the paper: Section $2$ is used to define and lists global notations that will be used throughout the paper.
+Section $2$ is used to define and lists global notations that will be used throughout the paper.
 In Section $3,$ we state a strong form of Theorem 1.1 given in \cite{Hou} for rank $k$ free groups acting on hyperbolic space.
-Note that original results of \cite{Hou} are state for pinched negatively curved manifolds.
-This will be used for generators selection processes, see Corollary \ref{aor-2}.
-In Section $4,$ given any sequence of rank $k$ Schottky groups $\G_n$ with bounds on $Z_{\G_n}$ (see section $2$), we shall prove estimates that will enable us to bound locations of fixed points of a given sequence of generators of $\G_n$ in terms of the Hausdorff dimensions $\mathfrak{D}_{\G_n}$ of $\G_n.$ These estimates will be used in the generators set selection procedure.
-In Section $5$, we will derive sufficient conditions for a given set of $k$ generators to be classical generators.
-This is done in the hyperbolic ball space $\mathbb{B}.$ In Section $6$, we will choose set of generators so that under certain trace growth conditions center of isomteric circles can be bounded away from from each other relative to the isometric radius reduction.
-In Section $7$, we prove that any subspace of $\mathfrak{J}_k$ with lower bound on $Z_{\G_n}$ will be $\mathfrak{J}_{k,o}.$ In Section $8,$ we prove that any sequence of Schottky groups are either contain subsequence of classical Schottky groups or have bounds on $\beta-$interaction with bounded $Z_{\G_n}+D_{\G_n}.$ Section $9,$ extenting from fixed rank $k$ to finitely generated by using already established results in earlier sections.
-Section $10,$ we finish the proofs of our main theorem by simple standard topological arguments. \centerline{ACKNOWLEDGEMENTS} I would like to express my sincere appreciation and gratitude to Benson Farb for providing me guidance and support for the works of the paper.
-I would like to express deep gratitute to Zhou Ying for showing me supports throughout this work.
-I would like to express my gratitude to Peter Shalen, Marc Culler, Dick Canary, Danny Calegari for their interests and thoughts on the paper.
-Finally I would like to pay special thanks to Yu Hui for enlightening discussions and colorful of creative ideas.
+Note that the original results of \cite{Hou} are state for pinched negatively curved manifolds.
+This will be used for generators selection processes, see Corollary \ref{cor-2}.
+In Section $4,$ given any sequence of rank $k$ Schottky groups $\G_n$ with bounded $Z_{\G_n}$ (see section $2$), we shall prove estimates that will enable us to bounds locations of fixed points of a given sequence of generators of $\G_n$ in terms of the Hausdorff dimensions $\mathfrak{D}_{\G_n}$ of $\G_n.$ These estimates will be used in the generators set selection procedure.
+In Section $5$, we will derive sufficient conditions for a given set of $k$ generators to be a classical generators.
+This is done in the hyperbolic ball space $\mathbb{B}.$ Sections $6$ to $11$, given a sequence of rank $k$ Schottky groups which is $k-1$ classical and of strictly decreasing Hausdorff dimension to $0$, we show that all types of degeneracies can be resolved.
+Hence all degenerate types will leading to classical Schottky groups.
+Section $12$ to $14$, we remove non-collapsing fixed points constraint.
+In Section $15$, we extend from fixed rank $k$ to finitely generated by using already established results in earlier sections.
+Section $16,$ we finish the proofs of our main theorem by simple standard topological arguments. \centerline{ACKNOWLEDGEMENTS} The author would like to express appreciation to Benson Farb, Peter Sarnak for giving me opportunity to discuss this work in details.
+I would also like to express gratitude to Peter Shalen, Marc Culler, Dick Canary for many thoughts on this paper.
+Finally, I like to express sincere appreciation to the referee.